 This is an alert about your drinking water and a cosmetic dental problem that might affect children under nine years of age.
 At low levels, fluoride can help prevent cavities, but children drinking water containing more than 2 milligrams per liter (mg/l) of fluoride may develop cosmetic discoloration of their permanent teeth (dental fluorosis).
-The drinking water provided by your community water system has a fluoride level of 2.3 mg/l.
+The drinking water provided by your community water system has a fluoride level ranging from 0 to 2.6 mg/l.